Phileosopher/commonplace/language.md

 APPLICATION: All good language uses poetry to make it more aesthetically pleasing and easier to digest.

+Our choice of language is heavily influenced by our environment.
+The objects we use and perceive have a heavy impact on our word choice, sentence structure, and emotional form of expression.

+APPLICATION: Simple language can obstruct our understanding.
+If we use the word "but" instead of "and", for example, the ideas present as a contrast that may not exist.
+This particular usage has dramatically increased in modern language since the development of the computer (i.e., due to operating a [logic-based](logic-cs.md) tool).

 ## Word structure

 When speaking, each sound represents a syllable (e.g., "ah", "em"), and a combination of syllables creates a "word", which represents a complete idea.
 Vowel sounds link a word together (e.g., a, e, i), and consonants provide more of the [story](stories-why.md) about how the word makes us [feel](mind-feelings.md).